JasonEngbrecht/virtual_client/README.md

 # Virtual Client - Social Work Training App

-**Status:** In Development | **Phase:** 1.2 - ClientProfile CRUD | **Progress:** Database Foundation Complete ✅
+**Status:** In Development | **Phase:** 1.2 - ClientProfile CRUD | **Progress:** Parts 1-3 Complete (Service Layer & API Router Ready)

 This project will create a virtual client that social work (and other areas) can interface with to practice working with clients.

 ## 🌟 Latest Achievement
-**Phase 1.1 Complete!** - Database foundation is fully implemented with:
+**Phase 1.2 Parts 1-3 Complete!** - ClientProfile service layer and API router are ready:
-- ✅ Database initialization scripts
+- ✅ ClientService class with teacher-filtered methods
-- ✅ Generic CRUD operations
+- ✅ Permission checks (can_update, can_delete)
-- ✅ 15 passing tests
+- ✅ API router integrated with test endpoints
-- ✅ PyCharm run configurations
+- ✅ Database dependency injection working
-- ✅ SQLAlchemy 2.0 compatibility
+- ✅ Interactive API documentation at /docs

+**Previous:** Phase 1.1 Complete - Database foundation with 15 passing tests

-**Next:** Phase 1.2 - Implementing ClientProfile CRUD operations
+**Next:** Phase 1.2 Part 4 - Implementing CRUD endpoints one by one

 ## Project Overview